logzio/logz-docs/_source/logzio_collections/_security-sources/microsoft-graph-asc.md

 You can ship logs available from Azure Security Center via the Microsoft Graph APIs with Logzio-MSGraph.
 Logzio-MSGraph is a self-hosted application.

-Logzio-MSGraph currently supports these Azure Security Center APIs:
+Logzio-MSGraph currently supports the following Azure Security Center APIs:

 * Alerts